tanush84/TBK1-Binary_classification_Model/README.md

 python predict_name_of_algorithm.py [specify_path]*.smi

-The result will be displayed in the terminal as Molecule to be active or Inactive
+The result will be displayed in the terminal as Molecule to be active or Inactive.
+The supplied test molecule namely "test.smi" in an inactive molecule.